October 5th, 2018

 I didn’t remember passing Freedbird but he did know Isha (Roadwalk), the Belgium lady that I met in NZ on the TA and again just before Ashland.
 In the long-distance hiking world, there are only about 2 degrees of separation.

-I felt a little awkward crashing the party and trying to explain that I was hiking the PCT south still.
+I felt a little awkward crashing the party and trying to explain that I was still hiking the PCT going south.
 People were having such a hard time fathoming it.
-They had been following their friend’s videos and posts for so long that they understood only that way of doing things and couldn’t believe that I was still hiking.
+They had been following their friend’s videos and posts for so long that they understood only one way of doing things.
+That’s ok, I understand what a crazy concept this trail is in general.

 Freebird posted video commentary of every day, so I hope to go back and watch some of it when I have the time.
 In one scene, F-18 jets roar overhead.
 They are his squadron’s jets, since he just retired from the navy.
 They did a fly-by just for him when he was on this section of the trail.
 I’ve never known hikertrash to be able to call in their own jets!

-Freebird and I…you can tell by our red faces and shaggy hair that we must be hikers.
+Freebird and I…you can tell by our red faces and shaggy hair that we must be thru-hikers.

 Another unique aspect of this party was that Freebird had all his gear set-up in his living room for everybody to inspect, just like if he were camping overnight.
 People joked that he was still so attached to it that he was sleeping inside his house in his tent.
 It might not be far from the truth.
 It was a neat idea to let everyone see how he lived for 6 months.

-After I overate ALL the good food once again (ribs, tri-tip, cornbread, hamburger, etc), we went back home and went to bed.
+After I over-ate ALL the good food once again (ribs, tri-tips, cornbread, hamburgers, etc), we went back home and went to bed.
 My stomach didn’t know what to do with so much food.
 What a great zero.